Kokanu/vuepress-docs/docs/reference/clarifying-descriptions.md

 Grouped as "place of (dirtiness of (building of food))"

-There's another preposition marker called the noun phrase collapsing preposition marker ( $wa ).
+There's another particle called the noun phrase collapsing particle: $wa.
 It can be used to resolve this problem. $wa _collapses_ the part of a noun phrase before it and treats it as if it is one complete noun phrase.
+This means that adding modifiers, genitive markers, and anything else that you can do with a regular noun phrase, you can do with a noun phrase collapsed by $wa. $wa can also do this with $wi.

 There are a few rules that you must understand to make proper usage of wa: